 Blackheads are made up of oxidized corneocytes, which is why they are dark in appearance.
 They are not actually trapped dirt, which many people believe.
 Blackheads can contain some dirt, but they most often consist of dead skin, oil, and sebum—a material naturally produced by your skin.
 Blackheads are sometimes confused with sebaceous filaments, which form when oil is produced around a hair follicle.

 People with excessively oily skin are more prone to developing blackheads.
 But, there’s no need to panic when you spot a blackhead!
 You simply need to try out some remedies to see which one is most effective at clearing your skin.

 If you are prone to blackheads, you should keep some skincare products with salicylic acid around the house.
-It will be your go-to ingredient any time acne appears.
-Salicylic acid is a type of beta hydroxy acid that removes oil and exfoliates the cells in the top layer of your skin.
+It will be your go-to ingredient any time acne or breakouts appear.
+Salicylic acid is a type of beta hydroxy acid that removes oil, stimulates cell turnover, and exfoliates the cells in the top layer of your skin.
 To help get rid of blackheads, try using a daily face cleanser with salicylic acid to cleanse and gently exfoliate your pores.

-You might have heard that exfoliation can be bad for acne.
-While that may be true for inflammatory acne, exfoliation can improve the appearance of blackheads—especially when dead skin cells may be clogging your pores.
+You might have heard that exfoliation can be bad for acne and pimples.
+While that may be true for inflammatory acne, exfoliating your skin can improve the appearance of blackheads—especially when dead skin cells may be clogging your pores.